ddeutils/ddeutil-workflow/README.md

 This function will store as module that will import from `WORKFLOW_CORE_REGISTRY_CALLER` value (This config can override by extra parameters with `registry_caller` key).

+> [!NOTE]
+> You can use Pydantic Model as argument of your caller function.
+The core workflow
+> engine will auto use the `model_validate` method before run your caller function.

 ```python
 from ddeutil.workflow import Result, tag
 from ddeutil.workflow.exceptions import StageException